b2cm/csi_train_ui/README.md

 # csi_train_ui

 **train-ui** is a vue.js web application that provides a user interface for the blockchain-based train delay insurance service developed in the CSI project.
 It is part of a larger ecosystem that includes train delay prediction services and smart contract-based insurance payouts.

+⚠️ Important Notice
+This repository may contain deprecated code as it was built in 2022.

 ### Project Setup